illescasDaniel/Questions/README.md

 ### Simple explanation:
 * A topic is defined as an array of sets of questions.
 Ideally this sets are about the same topic...
 * Each set of questions can have a different number of answers BUT all the answers in each set need to have the same number
-* For now each question has only 1 correct answer (this will probably change and could allow an array of possible correct answers)
+* Whithing a question, the answers can't repeat; as well as the correct answers
+* Each question can have 1 or multiple correct answers.
+Use "correct" for a unique correct answer and "correctAnswers" for multiple ones.
+If you use both ("correct", "correctAnswers") it will add the "correct" index to the other array (is a set so it won't repeat)

 The rest can be deduced :)